sebboj/sun/README.md

-This project allows you to see how the sunrise and sunset changes accross the year and accross the globe.
+This project allows you to see how the sunrise and sunset changes across the year and across the globe.